kubernetes/kubernetes/docs/getting-started-guides/coreos/azure/README.md

 ```
 export AZ_VM_SIZE=Large
 ```
-Now, run resize script with state file of the previous deployment and number of minions to add:
+Now, run scale script with state file of the previous deployment and number of minions to add:
 ```
-./resize-kubernetes-cluster.js ./output/kubernetes_1c1496016083b4_deployment.yml 2
+./scale-kubernetes-cluster.js ./output/kubernetes_1c1496016083b4_deployment.yml 2
 ...
 azure_wrapper/info: Saved SSH config, you can use it like so: `ssh -F  ./output/kubernetes_8f984af944f572_ssh_conf <hostname>`
 azure_wrapper/info: The hosts in this deployment are: